amirfatemi1375/snapp-shop/README.md

 - This project uses `"use client"` only when absolutely needed (e.g., stateful components like Cart).
 - The JSON file (`/data/product.json`) is read in server components during build/render, ensuring clean separation between UI and data.

 ---

-## 📬 Contact

-For any questions or feedback, feel free to reach out via email or GitHub.

----